DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

 ## Design overview (more in *Solution*)

-## "Why is KsNUMATVContext a singleton?"

-This a good question, the honest answer is that it was the most convenient during design and development.
-It has not produced any issues during normal operations of KernelShark and access in code is limited to KsMainWindow and KsTraceGraph.
-As a configuration, using a singleton also made sense, because we really only need one NUMA TV configuration for a process.

-That is not to say this cannot be changed.
-One could make KsNUMATVContext singleton into a member of KsMainWindow and change when or how KsTraceGraph will redraw topology widgets.
-As it stands, topology widget redraws happen on each cpuRedraw or the widgets are adjusted with taskRedraw.
-Both of which make sense, as the topology widgets need to be closely synchronised with the GL widget's graphs.

-Changes to the redraw functions would also necesitate changes to KsSession, as topology widgets are loaded before all graphs and drawn by the redraw functions.

-Approach without the singleton pattern approach has been attempted in the "de_singletoning" branch of the project repository.
-It all works like the singleton implementation, there have been few API changes and singleton is no more.
-However, main developer felt uneasy changing an estabilished KShark API and decided that the singleton implementation will be used in the end.

-The only issues with the singleton pattern being used was "maybe the staticness of it could cause problems" and "it kind of stands alone, not fully connected to the main window".
-First issue hasn't been proven true druing normal operations.
-Second issue is a design characteristic, but the NUMA TV context is a part of the kshark-gui component, meaning it does live with the main window

 ## "Why are topology widgets stored as pointers?"

 ## "Why not use more of hwloc's topology data?"